 |Advanced Laureate Award||Up to 4 years||Maximum of €1,000,000 (inclusive of 25% overhead)||Awards must commence by December 2023||ALL disciplines||Eligible Irish higher education institution or research-performing organisation|

 How to apply

 - Contact the research office of your prospective host institution.

-- Familiarise yourself with our submission system and register (see the Guide for Applicants for assistance).
+- Familiarise yourself with our submission system and register (available once the call opens).

-- Applicants must submit an expression of interest form by 4pm (Irish time) on 20 June 2018.
+- Applicants must submit an expression of interest form through their intended host institution by 4pm (Irish time) on 14 October 2022.

-- Following this, a full proposal should be submitted via our online submission system by 4pm (Irish time) on 12 July 2018.
+- Following this, a full proposal should be submitted via our online submission system.

 - Life Sciences (LS)

 - Social Sciences (SS)

 Proposals are evaluated on the basis of excellence as the sole criterion.
 It will be applied to the evaluation of both the research project and the principal investigator in conjunction.